-Meet some of the world-class teaching artists and choreographers working with Portland Youth Dance companies and crew for the 2023/2024 season!
+Meet some of the world-class teaching artists and choreographers working with Portland Youth Dance companies and crew for the 2024/25 season!
+Stay tuned for more announcements.

 Lynn Peterson is Co-Artistic Director of SYREN Modern Dance, a NYC based company formed in 2003.
 With SYREN, Lynn has performed internationally in New York, Washington D.C., Houston, and Paris, among others.
 Lynn received her training from Jordan Academy of Dance, Indianapolis Ballet Theater, Hosanna Sacred Arts, SUNY Purchase, Lincoln Center Institute, The Yoga Room (200 hour Vinyasa Yoga Teacher Training), and Asana Alphabet (Children’s Yoga Teaching Certificate).
 Ms. Peterson has enjoyed being on faculty at Mark Morris Dance Center as well as Greater Hartford Academy of the Arts.
 She has also worked with students at Purchase College, Yale University, Anderson University, The Hartt School, IONA College, Nutmeg Conservatory for the Arts, Center for Creative Youth, The Ethel Walker School, Columbia Grammar and Preparatory School, Jordan Academy of Dance, Broad Ripple High School, Ballet Theatre of Carmel, Academy of Dance Arts, and New American Youth Ballet, among others.
 Tremendous gratitude to Kate St. Amand for 20 years of going together step by step by step, to the ever-inspiring company members of SYREN, and to Eric, Silas, and Sawyer, “for keeping my heart full and my spirit bright”.
 Photo: Christopher Duggan